hrydgard/ppsspp-site/docs/development/ai-policy.md

 **Pull requests opened by AI agents or automated tools must include a disclosure in the PR description** stating the scope of AI involvement — which parts were AI-generated and what human testing or review was performed prior to submission.
 PRs that omit this disclosure may be closed without review (but will be commented on).

 If you are unsure about your work, open a discussion issue to talk it through with the team, or post in the `#developer_discussion` channel on our [Discord](https://discord.gg/5NJB6dD).

+AI use for translations should be done using langtool so the strings are marked as "generated with AI".
+See the[Translation](/docs/development/translation) page.